Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 To provide the necessary authentication credentials to the client, you can use the `RedisCredentials` class.

-#### Example - Connecting with Username and Password to a Redis cluster
+#### Example - Connecting with Username and Password to a Redis Cluster

 ```
 addresses = [NodeAddress(host="redis.example.com", port=6379)]